SC Gov. Henry McMaster declares state of emergency ahead of Hurricane Dorian

 Hurricane Dorian is now a Category 4.
 NHC forecasting landfall anywhere from FL to NC

-In a statement the governor said he urges residents of South Carolina to prepare for the possibility of Hurricane Dorian impacting the state.
+In a statement, the governor said he urges South Carolina residents to prepare for the possibility of Hurricane Dorian impacting the state.

 “Given the strength and unpredictability of the storm, we must prepare for every possible scenario,” McMaster said.
 “State assets are being mobilized now and Team South Carolina is working around the clock to be ready, if necessary.
 We encourage all South Carolinians who may be impacted by Hurricane Dorian to be vigilant and prepare now – there is no reason for delay.”

 At 11 a.m.
-Saturday, Dorian was less than 640 miles southeast of Charleston, chugging west at 8 mph and packing maximum sustained winds of 150 mph, according to the National Hurricane Center.
+Saturday, Dorian was less than 640 miles southeast of Charleston, heading westward at 8 mph with maximum sustained winds of 150 mph, the National Hurricane Center reported.

+The National Weather Service of Columbia said in its latest update on the storm sent out at 11:40 a.m.
+Saturday that Dorian is likely to hit the east coast of Florida late Monday through Tuesday.
+Forecaster predict the storm may hit South Carolina next week, according to governor’s statement.

+There are no watches or warnings in effect for the Midlands of South Carolina, the weather service said.

 Check back as this story may be updated.